Commercial Real Estate News – Week of January 16, 2026

 Why we like it:

-* NNN lease with Minimal landlord responsibilities
+* zero landlord responsibilities

 Eureka Business Group: Your Retail Navigator; Charting the Course for Retail Growth!